ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 1. Update MockClaudeClient Implementation:
    - Correctly initialize the 'messages' attribute in the MockClaudeClient constructor.
    - Ensure the Messages class is properly implemented and aligned with the Claude API structure.
+   - Implement the 'messages' attribute as a property to match the Claude API structure.

 2. Align with Claude API Structure:
    - Update the MockClaudeClient to more closely match the actual Claude API structure.
    - Implement any missing methods or attributes required for proper API simulation.
+   - Ensure that the 'messages' attribute returns an instance of the Messages class.

 3. Enhance Logging:
    - Add detailed logging statements to track the initialization and access of the 'messages' attribute.